fajardodiaz/learning-git/README.md

 Instead of using a single server-side repository to act as the “central” codebase, forking gives every developer a server-side repository.
 This means that each contributor has not one, but two Git repositories: a private local one and a public server-side one.

 ### Gitflow workflow
+The Gitflow Workflow streamlines the release cycle by using isolated branches for feature development, release preparation, and maintenance.
+Its strict branching model also lends some much needed structure to larger projects.

 ### HEAD
+Git’s way of referring to the current snapshot.
+Internally, the git checkout command simply updates the HEAD to point to either the specified branch or commit.
+When it points to a branch, Git doesn't complain, but when you check out a commit, it switches into a “detached HEAD” state.

 ### Hook
+A script that runs automatically every time a particular event occurs in a Git repository.
+Hooks let you customize Git’s internal behavior and trigger customizable actions at key points in the development life cycle.

 ### Main
+The default development branch.
+Whenever you create a git repository, a branch named "main" is created, and becomes the active branch.

 ### Pull request
+Is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.

 ### Repository
+A collection of commits, and branches and tags to identify commits.

 ### Tag
+A reference typically used to mark a particular point in the commit chain.
+In contrast to a head, a tag is not updated by the commit command.

 ### Version Control
+A system that records changes to a file or set of files over time so that you can recall specific versions later.

 ### Working Tree
+The tree of actual checked out files, normally containing the contents of the HEAD commit's tree and any local changes you've made but haven't yet committed.